danfuzz/samizdat/doc/samizdat-0/tree-syntax.md

 -----------

 The following is a BNF/PEG-like description of the node / tree syntax.
-This definition uses syntax which is nearly identical to the parser syntax provided at the higher layer.
+This definition uses syntax which is identical to the parser syntax implemented at a higher layer.

 A program is parsed by matching the `program` rule, which yields a `function` node.